 Stuccio’s tenure on the headset has included calling the action of the 2008 Calder Cup Finals in just his first season.
 He also assisted on the broadcast of the 2011 Capital BlueCross AHL All-Star Classic at GIANT Center over international radio alongside Grady Whittenburg, the voice of the Binghamton Senators, in January of 2011.
 He also added behind-the-scenes coverage of the 2011 NHL Bridgestone Winter Classic on New Years’ Day.

 Prior to his entering the AHL in 2007, Stuccio spent 12 ½ years at WYOU-TV in Scranton as chief meteorologist, and played recreational hockey throughout that time.
 He enjoys playing, studying, and breathing the sport of hockey, and also enjoys golf and racquetball.
 Stuccio lives in Hershey.

-Jim Jones enterrs his fifth season in 2013-14 as a sideline reporter for the Bears Radio Network.
-Jones is certainly no stranger to Bears fans, as he has served the organization as in-arena host at Giant Center and at Hersheypark Arena.
-His duties on game nights have prepared him well for his new role on radio, as he has hundreds of player interviews under his belt at ice level.
-As both a pre-game show host and radio analyst, Jones has the unique distinction of having worked with the last three Bears broadcasters in Dan Kamal, Dave Mishkin and John Walton.
+Jim Jones enters his sixth season in 2014-15 as a sideline reporter for the Bears Radio Network.
+Jones is certainly no stranger to Bears fans, as he has served the organization as in-arena host at Giant Center and at Hersheypark Arena for over 20 years.
+His duties on game nights have prepared him well for his role, as he has hundreds of player interviews under his belt at ice level.
+As both a pre-game show host and radio analyst, Jones has the unique distinction of having worked with the last four Bears broadcasters in Dan Kamal, Dave Mishkin, John Walton and now Scott Stuccio.
 In addition to his role in games, fans in Hershey have come to know him as the post game jersey auctioneer, an integral part of Hershey’s commitment to the community.